 Many MA apple orchards don’t allow dogs, but this one, uniquely, does!
 So if you’re hoping to bring your canine pal on your apple-picking adventure, Apex Orchards it is!
 (PS: Dogs must be leashed).

 On a hilly property with views of Massachusetts, Vermont, and New Hampshire, you can pick your own apples, pumpkins, and more.
-You can also hop aboard a tractor-drawn trailer ride.
+You can also hop aboard a tractor-drawn trailer ride at this apple orchard in Massachusetts.

 Smolak Farms – North Andover, MA

-One final Massachusetts apple orchard to highlight is Smolak Farms.
+One particularly cute Massachusetts apple orchard is at Smolak Farms.

 There are always lots of events on this busy, historic farm, where you can also pick apples, enjoy a hayride, or visit with the animals.
 After enjoying the out of doors on a crisp autumn afternoon, tuck into some of the farm’s famous apple cider donuts.
 Not a fan of donuts? they have much more available at the bakery to choose from.